TOKENS, PALETTES, AND THEMES

 In order to implement theming, we created our own tokens framework using CSS color variables named after a color’s purpose rather than its appearance.
 We then plugged them into Figma’s Themer plugin in order to test how well designs translate into dark mode in Figma.

-One of our developers then built a version of Themer that ingests colors from Figma and translates them into a format that our tech stack can consume more easily.
-With this workflow in place, designers would in theory be able to change colors in design and pass them straight into code without a developer having to intervene.
+One of our developers then hand-built a version of Themer that ingests colors from Figma, translates them into a format that our tech stack can consume more easily, and sends the updates to GitHub.
+With this workflow in place, designers would in theory be able to change colors in design and pass them straight into code without assistance.

 Developer feedback, workflow analysis